cosmosp2/randlot/README.md

 # randlot

-This repository is lotto compute project.
+This repositries is make randomic numbers program for Lotto of korea (6/45)

 ## Version